 Non-custodial wallets give you, and only you, control over your private keys.
 These keys are governed by mathematical functions that prove the funds are yours and that no one else has access to or can recover them.

 Rather than trust the exchange to grant you access to your property, you can self-custody your tokens in a non-custodial digital wallet like Solflare.
 With self-custody, you rely on the security enabled by the modern cryptography that makes your digital wallet possible, rather than a third-party exchange or custodian.

 With great power comes great responsibility.

-Low and middle income country remittances amounted to $466 billion in 2017.
+Low and middle-income country remittances amounted to $466 billion in 2017.
 Globally, fees averaged 7.45%, or $34.7 billion.
 7.45% equates to over 27 days of a worker’s annual income.
 To put the absolute dollar value of these fees into perspective, the US’s non-military foreign aid budget was $34 billion in 2017.
 Crypto fixes this.

-Transacting over Solana is frictionless and typically costs 0.000005 SOL, or about $0.001 in transaction fees.
-Solana and other low-fee blockchains can dismantle the Remittance Service Provider (RSP) industry which is heavily reliant on banks, who in 2017 charged an average of 11.18% in remittance fees.
+Transacting over Solana is frictionless and typically costs 0.000005 SOL or about $0.001 in transaction fees.
+Solana and other low-fee blockchains can dismantle the Remittance Service Provider (RSP) industry which is heavily reliant on banks, who, in 2017, charged an average of 11.18% in remittance fees.